dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 In addition, it is RECOMMENDED to use mechanisms that reduce the sizes of Certificate messages.

 EDHOC is designed to perform well in constrained networks where message sizes are restricted for performance reasons.
 However, except for message_2, which by construction has an upper bound limited by a multiple of the hash function output, there are no specific message size limitations.
-With SHA-256 as hash function, message_2 cannot be longer than 8160 octets.
+With SHA-256 as a hash function, message_2 cannot be longer than 8160 octets.
 The other three EAP-EDHOC messages do not have an upper bound.
 Furthermore, in the case of sending a certificate in a message instead of a reference, a certificate may in principle be as long as 16 MB.
 Hence, the EAP-EDHOC messages sent in a single round may thus be larger than the MTU size or the maximum Remote Authentication Dail-In User Service (RADIUS) packet size of 4096 octets.
 As a result, an EAP-EDHOC implementation MUST provide its own support for fragmentation and reassembly.

 Since EAP is a simple ACK-NAK protocol, fragmentation support can be